Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 training.
 So calling AddGroupReward() is not equivalent to calling agent.AddReward() on each agent in the group.

-* You can still add incremental rewards to Agents using `Agent.AddReward()` if they are in a Group.
+* You can still add incremental rewards to agents using `Agent.AddReward()` if they are in a Group.
 These rewards will only be given to those agents and are received when the Agent is active.